lequant40/portfolio_allocation_js/README.md

 ***Note: PortfolioAllocation is delivered as the [npm](https://www.npmjs.com/) package [portfolio-allocation](https://www.npmjs.com/package/portfolio-allocation).***

-First, [declare PortfolioAllocation as a dependency in your project's `package.json` file](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file) using the package name **portfolio-allocation**.
+First, [declare PortfolioAllocation as a dependency in your project's `package.json` file](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file), using the package name ***portfolio-allocation***.

 Then, this is standard Node.js: